patlee12/user-management/README.md

 JWT_SECRET=""

 # Development or Production
-NODE_ENV ="Development"
+NODE_ENV ="Production"

+# Turn on swagger module (For endpoint Testing) Recommend to disable this in a production deployment.
+ENABLE_SWAGGER ='true'

-# Stage Production Environment, if true it deploy database migrations and run admin account seed.
+# Stage Production Environment only set to true for first run in production.
 STAGING_PRODUCTION="true"

 # Admin Email